Skip to main content

 - echo you can define multiple commands in a run hook!

-To use the commands in Windows, the CMD tool must be run by the cmd /c argument.
+To use the commands in Windows, the CMD tool must be run with the cmd /c argument.
 Check out an example below:

 commands: